-Sexual harassment is a type of sex discrimination, and includes situations where there is an atmosphere of sexually based harassment and/or discrimination, including, for example, unwanted touching, unwanted comments and jokes, repeated unwanted requests for dates, and/or exchanging or display of sexually explicit photographs or materials.
+Sexual harassment is a type of sex discrimination, and includes situations where there is an atmosphere of sexually based harassment and/or discrimination, including, for example, unwanted touching, unwanted comments and jokes, repeated unwanted requests for dates, and/or exchanging or display of pornography or sexually explicit photographs or materials.
 Sexual harassment also includes situations where an employee is asked to exchange sexual favors for favorable treatment ("quid pro quo"), such as a promotion, or to avoid negative treatment, such as a demotion or termination.
-This conduct may be a violation of Title VII of the Civil Rights Act of 1964, the Pennsylvania Human Relations Act and/or the New Jersey Law Against Discrimination.
+This conduct may be a violation of Title VII of the Civil Rights Act of 1964, the Pennsylvania Human Relations Act (PHRA) and/or the New Jersey Law Against Discrimination (NJLAD).

 Statistics regarding sexual harassment in the workplace indicate harassment is widespread, but most sexual harassment is never reported.
 One in three women is likely to experience sexual harassment in the workplace.
 However, the majority of this harassment is never reported, and the Equal Employment Opportunity Commission (EEOC) has estimated that 75 percent of all workplace harassment incidents go unreported.